ssmerd/online-yoga/README.md

 I used GitPod to work on the project.

 *   First I installed a GitHub GitPod extension in Chrome.
 This allows to create the workspace to work on the project on the repository
-*   I usually starte by pressing GitPod extension as my GitPod workspaces usually time out.
+*   I usually start by pressing the GitPod extension as my GitPod workspaces usually time out.

 [GitPod extension] (https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki)